IN THIS SERIES

 “You will eventually have to pay it, which is something to think about if you don’t make a lot of purchases,” he says.

-The card’s APR is another consideration.
-If you think you’ll carry a balance at any point, the interest charges could increase your business debt.
+The card’s APR is another factor to consider since the interest charges could increase your business debt if you carry a balance.

 “Paying interest on purchases makes your rewards card not very rewarding,” says Rose.

-You can sidestep that by choosing a card that has an intro APR offer — meaning you don’t pay interest for a specified amount of time, which often lasts a year or more.
-It is essential, however, that you make a plan to pay off your debt before the intro APR offer ends.
+You can avoid that by choosing a credit card that has an intro APR offer in which you pay $0 in interest for a specified amount of time.
+It is essential, however, that you pay off your debt before the intro APR offer ends.

 In addition, a business charge card is an alternative to consider if you’d prefer to avoid interest charges.
 Since these cards require you to pay in full each month, you won’t pay interest on what you charge.
 The trick is to make sure you’re only charging what you can afford to pay off at the end of the month.